 Working with the Inland Waterways Association and volunteers we've created a map showing how the waterway network grew, then shrank over time and how today many groups are working to restore some of our waterways.

 This map illustrates purposely constructed canals.
 Please note that we have not been able to include all branches and waterways on this.
-We have focused on the Canal & River Trust's navigations and waterways where volunteer groups are working to restore the waterways to full navigation.
+We have focused on our waterways where volunteer groups are working to restore the waterways to full navigation.

 Mileage: For each of the time phases of the map, a figure has been included for mileage.
 Please note that this figure is approximate and for illustrative purposes.

 This our first attempt to show the growth and shrinkage of the network, so we would welcome your help.
-If you spot an issue, please email us the details so we can correct.
+If you spot an issue or would like to give some feedback, please email us.

 Last date edited: 12 November 2020